Ethiopia's conflict continues as PM vows further operations

-Communications remain cut off in the northern Tigray region after services disappeared at just around the time Abiy’s office first announced the attack and military action early Wednesday.
-The lack of contact challenges efforts to verify the Ethiopian federal government’s account of events.
+Communications remained cut off in the northern Tigray region after services disappeared at just around the time Abiy’s office first announced the attack and military action early Wednesday.
+The lack of contact has challenged efforts to verify the Ethiopian federal government’s account of events.

+The Tigray capital, Mekele, appeared calm on Thursday morning but skirmishes took place elsewhere, a source told The Associated Press, speaking on condition of anonymity because they were not authorized to speak to the media about it.

+“Certainly there is fighting, but I don’t think anyone can credibly assert who attacked who first,” former U.S. diplomat Payton Knopf, a senior advisor with the United States Institute of Peace, told the AP on Wednesday night.
+He wondered why the well-armed Tigray region's forces would start by raiding a command post: “They’re not lacking for weaponry.”

 Aid organizations and human rights groups are pleading for communications links to be restored and warning of a humanitarian disaster if hundreds of thousands of people flee fighting in the midst of the COVID-19 pandemic.